 Comprehensive analysis of mabl's strengths and weaknesses based on real user feedback and expert evaluation.

-6 major strengths make mabl stand out in the testing & qa category.
+6 major strengths make mabl stand out in the testing & quality category.

-Custom pricing on paid tiers makes cost comparison difficult — enterprise contracts can become expensive for large teams with high test volumes
+Custom pricing on paid tiers makes cost comparison difficult without contacting the vendor

-Cloud-only execution model may not suit organizations with strict on-premise requirements, though limited self-hosted options exist on Enterprise plans
+Cloud-oriented execution model may not suit organizations with strict on-premise or data residency requirements

-Test recording via the Chrome extension can produce fragile initial selectors that require manual refinement for complex single-page applications
+Test recording via the Chrome extension can produce initial selectors that may require manual refinement for complex applications

-Vendor lock-in risk since tests are authored in mabl's proprietary format and cannot be easily exported to standard frameworks
+Vendor lock-in risk since tests are authored in mabl's platform rather than portable open-source test scripts

 6 areas for improvement that potential users should consider.